spettersson/splunk4patientprivacy/data_guide.md

 For the use cases in this repository, each journal system in your environment is expected to have its own two unique event types that targets two different event categories:
 - journal_access_\<journalSystemName\>
-- journal_activity_<journalSystemName>
+- journal_activity_\<journalSystemName\>

-Event types can be created in two ways:
+Event types can be created in the two ways presented below.
+What path you take depends on you liking, some people prefer doing it via the UI and others do not.
 - Splunk Web (recommended): Settings > Event Types > New Event Type
   - If you create an event type via Splunk Web and reference a tag that does not already exist, Splunk automatically creates that tag for you.
   - Adjust permissions to ensure that the appropriate roles in Splunk have read and/or write access to event types.